Arjun8384/CAD_predictor/README.md

 # Cardiovascular Disease Risk Predictor

 A machine learning web application for predicting the risk of coronary artery (CAD) and cardiovascular disease.
-Built with Streamlit and a Random Forest model trained on a large-scale dataset.
+Built with Streamlit and a XGBoost model trained on a large-scale dataset.

 ## Features